-Depending on your child’s condition or injury, orthopedic treatment, procedures and tests can include:
+Depending on your child’s condition or injury, orthopedic treatment, procedures and tests may include:

 Comprehensive imaging (such as X-ray, ultrasound, MRI or CT)